by Editorial Staff and Contributors

 This varies according to your specific needs.
 The size of the graft and injury will play a role in the length of the surgery.

 How Much Will It Hurt?
 TOP

-Harvesting skin grafts can be painful.
+Removing skin grafts can be painful.
 Anesthesia will prevent pain during surgery.
-Pain and discomfort after the procedure can be managed with medications.
+Pain and discomfort after the procedure can be managed with medicine.

 Average Hospital Stay TOP

 The hospital stay will depend on your needs.
 For example, a burn or accident may need a longer stay.

 When you get home, you will need to: